 C. Redistribution Methodology

 All QIP-NJ funds will be distributed to hospitals that achieve performance targets via the program’s redistribution methodology.
 Following the conclusion of the appeals process, hospitals failing to meet all performance targets will leave a portion of program funds undistributed.
 DOH will take these undistributed funds and will distribute them across a subset of the QIP-NJ performance measures that will be determined at the discretion of DOH to promote an equitable distribution of funds.
+Please note that the subset of selected QIP-NJ performance measures for redistribution may vary from MY to MY.
 The funds are then redistributed to hospitals that have met or exceeded performance targets on the DOH selected QIP-NJ measures, proportional to the hospital’s share of attribution.

 For example, if it is determined that there are three million dollars in undistributed funds that will be redistributed based on performance on the measure BH1, 30 Day All-Cause Unplanned Readmission Following Psychiatric Inpatient Hospitalization, the three million dollars would be divided amongst the hospitals that met their individual target for the BH1 measure, based on their share of attribution within the group of hospitals who also met their targets for BH1.
 See Figure 9 below for an illustrative description of the redistribution methodology.